Blog

 Ciaran Thapar – Jhemar’s mentor

-With the availability of evidence about what works, what’s stopping more money being invested?
+With the availability of evidence about what works when it comes to stopping knife crime in the UK, what’s stopping more money being invested?
 Jon visits former Home Secretary Sajid Javid to ask why effective interventions, like therapy or mentoring, aren’t being rolled out systematically.

 …within the ‘Government machine’, getting the priorities right for everyone working together can be tough.
 Not least because of the finances.